-Compared to degrees in the liberal arts or nursing, earning a degree for a career in cyber security is relatively new.
-While cyber security professionals have been working in the field for at least three decades, the term “cyber security” was not coined until more recently, according to Dr. Denise Kinsey, technical program facilitator – cyber security at Southern New Hampshire University (SNHU).
+Compared to degrees in the liberal arts or nursing, earning a degree for a career in cybersecurity is relatively new.
+While cybersecurity professionals have been working in the field for at least three decades, the term “cybersecurity” was not coined until more recently, according to Jonathan Kamyck, a senior associate dean of STEM programs at Southern New Hampshire University (SNHU).

-Despite being relatively new, the field of cyber security is here to stay.
-Earning a cyber security degree at any level — associate, bachelor’s or master’s – positions you for a rewarding career maintaining data privacy, conducting risk assessments, designing strategic plans for security systems and much more.
+Despite being relatively new, the field of cybersecurity is here to stay.
+Earning a cybersecurity degree at any level — associate, bachelor’s or master’s — can position you for a rewarding career maintaining data privacy, conducting risk assessments, designing strategic plans for security systems and much more.

-In simplest terms, cyber security “includes protecting people, property and other assets from unauthorized access or modification,” Kinsey said.
-The field of cyber security is diverse.
-It’s important to note that cyber security is a professional field and not necessarily a job title.
+In simplest terms, cybersecurity “includes protecting people, property and other assets from unauthorized access or modification,” Kamyck said.
+The field of cybersecurity is diverse.
+It’s important to note that cybersecurity is a professional field and not necessarily a job title.

 - Assessment of risk